 Unfortunately, it doesn’t actually matter to the banks if you win or lose a dispute, all they care about is that one was filed against you.
 That’s why it’s important to avoid them in the first place.
 While it’s unlikely that you’ll be able to completely prevent disputes, there are ways to help reduce them — and to make them easier to deal with when they do crop up.
 These changes are relatively simple to implement and are good business practices in general.

-Many disputes can be avoided by collecting a bit more information during checkout.
-These are pretty standard, so it wouldn’t be a surprise if your event company already has them implemented.
-If you are using Goodshuffle Pro + Stripe, gathering the basic information below is automatically a part of the checkout process.
+Many disputes can be avoided by collecting a bit more information during purchase.
+If you’re using Goodshuffle Pro’s online payments, gathering the basic information below is automatically a part of the payment process.

 Make sure you collect: